SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/PageSettings/PageBreak/README.md

 #Page Break Sample

-This sample demonstrate how to change the stroke, stroke-dasharray of the pagebreak. you can customize the pagebreak of page using Stroke, Storke-DashArray properties.
+This sample demonstrates how to change the stroke and stroke-dasharray of the pagebreak.
+Customize the pagebreak of the page using the Stroke and Storke-DashArray properties.

 ## Prerequisites